 Some members of the community have expressed concern that some placeholder projects never materialize into real capital projects.
 A review of all the placeholders that have been used to prevent a moratorium shows this lack of realization, in general, not to be the case.
-There have been 12 placeholders added to the CIP, all since FY2011:
+There have been 11 placeholders added to the CIP, all since FY2011:

-- One (Northwood, ES, FY2012) resulted in a capital project that was built a year earlier than the placeholder would have suggested. - One (Richard Montgomery, ES, FY2011) was removed the year after it was approved by the Council and replaced with a moratorium.
+- One resulted in a capital project that was built a year earlier than the placeholder would have suggested. - One was removed the year after it was approved by the Council and replaced with a moratorium.
 That moratorium was removed the following year by a capital project that remains in the current recommended CIP.
-The project's completion date is currently scheduled for three years later than the original placeholder would have suggested. - One (Wheaton, MS, FY2016) was removed the year after it was approved and not replaced with any capital project (nor did the cluster qualify for a moratorium). - Four were removed the year after being approved by the Council and were replaced by capital projects in the CIP.
-Of these: - Two (Northwood, MS, FY2016; Gaithersburg, ES, FY2016) have timelines consistent with the original placeholders.
+The project's completion date was three years later than the original placeholder would have suggested. - Another was removed the year after it was approved and not replaced with any capital project (nor did the cluster qualify for a moratorium). - Three were removed the year after being approved by the Council and were replaced by capital projects in the CIP.
+Of these: - One has a timeline consistent with the original placeholder. - One has a completion date one year later than the original placeholder. - One has a completion date two years later than the original placeholder. - Five have remained as placeholders for a second consecutive year (four of these were initially included in the FY2016 school test and will continue as placeholders according to the Draft FY2017 school test).